Distributed Alignment Processes with Samples of Group Average

-Note that when the measurements are perfect, i.e., $\smeas = 0$, we have $\Var(\rho^\star) = \sigma^2_d$, which is the best achievable value that an agent can hope for, since no strategy can overcome the drift-noise.
+Note that when the measurements are perfect, i.e., $\smeas = 0$, we have $\Var(\rho^\star) = \sigma^2_d$, which is the best achievable value that an agent can hope for, since no algorithm can overcome the drift-noise. \\

-\paragraph{\bf The impact of communication.} Our next goal is to understand whether, and if so, to what extent, can performances be improved if further communication between agents is allowed.
-For this purpose, we compare the performances of $\W(\rho^\star)$ to the performances of the best algorithm in a centralized (full-communication) setting.
+{\bf The impact of communication.} Our next goal is to understand whether, and if so, to what extent, can performances be improved if further communication between agents is allowed.
+For this purpose, we compare the performances of $\W(\rho^\star)$ to the performances of the best algorithm in the centralized (full-communication) setting.

 A natural candidate for an optimal algorithm in the centralized setting is the ``meet at the center'' algorithm.
-This algorithm first obtains, for each agent, the best possible estimate of the distance from the agent's position to the center of mass~$\mean{\theta}$, based on all measurements, and then instructs the agent to move by this quantity (towards the estimated center of mass).
-However, it is not immediate to figure out the distances to the center of mass, and furthermore, quantify the performances of this algorithm.
-To this end, we adapt the celebrated Kalman filter tool, commonly used in statistics and control theory \cite{anderson2012optimal}, to our setting.
-Solving the Kalman filter system associated with the centralized version of our alignment problem, we obtain an estimate of the relative distance of each agent $i$ from the center of mass (based on all measurements).
-To describe these estimates we first define the following. \begin{definition} We inductively define the sequence $(\alpha_t)_{t=0}^\infty$.
-Let $\alpha_0 = n\sigma_0^2/(n-1)$, and for every integer~$t$, let
+This algorithm first obtains, for each agent, the best possible estimate of the distance from the agent's position to the average position~$\mean{\theta}$, based on all measurements, and then instructs the agent to move by this quantity (towards the estimated average position).
+However, it is not immediate to figure out the distances to the average position, and furthermore, quantify the performances of this algorithm.
+To this end, we make use of the Kalman filter tool \cite{anderson2012optimal}, by adapting it to our setting.
+Solving the Kalman filter system associated with the centralized version of our alignment problem, we obtain an estimate of the relative distance of each agent $i$ from the average position (based on all measurements).
+To describe these estimates we first define the following.